 Professional Work History

-Before 2014, Bill worked as a professional artist and designer across multiple disciplines, including character animation, motion media, illustration, multimedia design, videography, graphic design, photography, and video editing.
+Before 2014, Bill worked as a professional artist and designer across multiple disciplines, including character animation, motion media, illustration, multimedia design, video production, graphic design, and photography.
 He created character-driven, interactive educational media and animated promotional videos for clients such as PBS Kids, Addison Wesley, and the Aardvark Design Group.
-As a motion graphics designer, he collaborated with clients in broadcast (WLVI 56), technology (HP), and government (US Secret Service).
+As a motion graphics designer, he collaborated with clients in broadcast (WHDH CW56), technology (HP), and government (US Secret Service).

 Bill also directed and edited videos for organizations including Simmons College, Boston College, and Coldwell Banker, and designed characters and environments for website interfaces and marketing materials as a freelance illustrator.
-His illustrations have been published in seven countries.
+His illustrations have been published in several books across seven countries.